Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Related Work

 Neural implicit functions have attracted a lot of attention recently, notably as a flexible approach to represent 3D scenes with neural networks.
 Contrary to traditional explicit 3D representations such as meshes, they are not limited to a fixed resolution or topology, and, most importantly to us, can naturally employ the power of modern neural network methods.

 Neural radiance fields (NeRF) \cite{NeRF} and its extensions (e.g.~\cite{NSVF}) model density and emitted radiance with neural nets which are trained via backpropagating through volumetric ray casting.
-Although NeRF achieves impressive results in novel view synthesis, it is not designed for reconstructing geometry.
-For instance, it was shown in \cite{UNISURF} that meshes directly obtained from NeRF density functions are full of artifacts.
+Although NeRF achieves impressive results in novel view synthesis, it is not designed for reconstructing geometry: meshes directly obtained from NeRF density functions are often full of artifacts \cite{UNISURF}.

 A more ``geometry-friendly'' implicit approach is to model the object surface as a zero-level set of implicitly defined occupancy \cite{OccNets} or signed distance function (SDF) \cite{DeepSDF,PatchNets}, which goes back to the classical works on level set reconstruction~\cite{Faugeras98}.
 The isosurface can then be easily converted to a mesh via marching cubes \cite{MarchingCubes}.
 To train such models without 3D supervision, several authors have done inverse rendering by modeling color or radiance similar to NeRF and then applying some kind of ray marching \cite{Liu2019,DVR,UNISURF,NLR,VolSDF,NeuS}.
 From these single-scene multi-view methods, we pick NeuS \cite{NeuS} as a base of our multi-scene few-view method due to simplicity and code availability.
 We revisit NeuS in more detail in \sect{neus}.